 Gooey Chocolate Cakes

-1. Center a rack in the oven and preheat the oven to 400 degrees F. butter (or spray - it's easier) 6 cups of a regular-size muffin pan, preferably a disposable aluminum foil pan, dust the insides with flour and tap out the excess.
+- Center a rack in the oven and preheat the oven to 400 degrees F. Grease (using butter or non-stick cooking spray) 6 cups of a regular-size muffin pan, dust the insides with flour (or cocoa powder!) and tap out the excess.
 Put the muffin pan on a baking sheet.

-3. Set a heatproof bowl over a saucepan of gently simmering water, put the coarsely chopped chocolate and the butter in the bowl and stir occasionally over the simmering water just until they are melted - you don't want them to get so hot that the butter separates.
+- Set a heatproof bowl over a saucepan of gently simmering water, put 4 ounces of the finely chopped chocolate and the butter in the bowl and stir occasionally over the simmering water just until they are melted.
 Remove the bowl from the pan of water.

-4. In a large bowl, whisk the eggs and yolk until homogenous.
+- In a large bowl, whisk the eggs and yolk until homogenous.
 Add the sugar and whisk until well blended, about 2 minutes.
 Add the dry ingredients and, still using the whisk, stir (don’t beat) them into the eggs.
 Little by little, and using a light hand, stir in the melted chocolate and butter.
-Divide the batter evenly among the muffin cups and sprinkle the finely chopped chocolate over the batter.
+Divide the batter evenly among the muffin cups and sprinkle the remaining 1 ounce of finely chopped chocolate evenly over the batter.